Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Genre%20Heatmap%20Ratings.png" alt="Heatmap of Genre Ratings" width="900" height="400">

-- **Correlation Between Genres and Rating**: High correlation between the average rating of genres compared to the overall average over time.
-Thus, when the overall average rating increases or decreases, the average rating for individual genres tends to move in the same direction.
-This suggests that ratings across genres are strongly influenced by similar factors influencing the overall trend.
+- **Correlation Between Genres and Rating**: The chart below highlights a strong correlation between the average ratings of certain genres and the overall average rating over time (the black dotted line).
+Notably, drama, comedy, and action had correlations of 0.91, 0.96, and 0.91, respectively, with the overall average.
+This indicates that as the overall average rating rises or falls, the average ratings for these genres tend to follow a similar pattern.
+This suggests that genre ratings are strongly influenced by common factors driving the overall trend.
+  - On the other hand, Sci-fi had a considerably lower correlation of 0.64, likely due to higher volatility in ratings.
 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Average%20Genre%20Rating%20Over%20Time%202.png" alt="Average Rating by Genre Over Time" width="700" height="350">
 -
 - **Number of Movie Ratings**: